PraxisJS

 @State() search = ''

-fetch(`/api/search?q=${this.search}&page=${this.page}`).then(r => r.json())
+fetch(`/api/search?q=${self.search}&page=${self.page}`).then(r => r.json())

 )